 The West Virginia University College of Education and Human Services is experiencing great change and I am excited to be a part of it.
-I have been moved by the warm welcome received from the College’s staff, faculty, students and alumni.
-I am enjoying working with my colleagues across the College, the University, and the community, to bring positive change to the local, state, and national education and human services fields.
 We remain committed to our Land-Grant mission and we are looking for even more ways to help improve the lives of West Virginia youth, adolescents, adults, and families.

 From my previous positions, I have learned the importance of having committed, inspirational, and stable leadership.
 Prior to joining West Virginia University, I had the opportunity to serve in various academic leadership positions during my 17 year career at Northern Arizona University.
 In my most recent role at NAU, I served as the assistant vice provost of the Professional Education Unit.
 I also served as the Director of the Center for Science Teaching & Learning.
 My previous experience at NAU included serving as dean of the College of Education for two years and the associate dean for eight years.
 My time at NAU provided me with excellent experiences in the area of rural education and meeting the needs of a diverse state with many challenges.
 I brought this experience with me to WVU and I truly feel a calling to West Virginia and West Virginia University.